Carlvinchi/recipiverse/README.md

 This the main branch with fully functional versions of the app.
+The app is fully functional now.